nasser/techbroke/README.md

 Contribute
 ----------

+Everyone's idea of what is wrong with technology is different.
+It is only by collaborating that we can hope to identify the extent of the problem.
+There are a few ways to add your voice to the Mind Map:

 ### Pull Requests
 The most seamless way to contribute to the Mind Map is by taking out a [pull request](https://help.github.com/articles/creating-a-pull-request).